 Edge Support – Scooting close to the side, I felt extremely secure thanks to the additional layer of edge support coils in the Tempurpedic pocketed coil system.
 These springs lifted me up and out of the structure, allowing me to use the entire surface area of the bed.
 For this reason, I’d say the Kelburn II could make a great pick for anyone who sleeps with a partner.

 Side – Turning onto my side, I felt a lot of great relief from this mattress.
-As I mentioned up top, I found this bed to have a firmness of about 5/10, which tells me it’s a pretty soft structure perfect for those who slumber on their sides.
+As I mentioned up top, I found this bed to have a firmness of about 5/10, which tells me it’s a pretty soft structure perfect for side sleepers.
 This is because gentler mattresses do a great job of cushioning the shoulders and hips, typical problem areas for side sleepers.

 Stomach – Rolling onto my stomach, I began to experience some discomfort as my hips sank out of line with my shoulders.
-Stomach sleepers usually prefer firmer mattresses as they work to keep the spine in an even alignment, so I’d suggest these sleepers check out the Sealy Hybrid Essentials.
+Stomach sleepers usually prefer firmer mattresses as they work to keep the spine in an even alignment, so I’d suggest these sleepers check out the Sealy Hybrid Essentials or our picks for the best mattress for stomach sleepers.

 Back – Lying on my back, I could really feel myself sinking into the mattress, which makes sense considering the 4.5” of gentle foam up top.
 As I sank into the structure, I could feel these materials filling in the space at my lumbar region for some nice pressure relief.
 In spite of this deep body contouring, I didn’t feel stuck in the mattress and found it easy to move around and change positions.